Valentina-Peralta/Valentina-Peralta/README.md

 I'm Valentina, web developer and mathematics teacher.

 ##  👀 About me
-I enjoy creating solutions and developing successful digital experiences that exceed expectations.
+I enjoy creating solutions and developing successful digital experiences.
 With a natural curiosity for unraveling how things work, I constantly seek the best solutions to problems.

 Driven by a strong belief that knowledge empowers and a deep desire to make the world a better place, I initially pursued a career as a mathematics teacher.
 However, I later decided to merge my creativity and analytical thinking, which led me to discover the limitless world of programming.